 Handling and Socialisation

 It’s vital to get baby rabbits used to human interaction so they are not fearful of their owners in later life.
 This is called socialisation.
-The critical socialisation period describes the time period during in which the animal’s fear response is suppressed, allowing it to experience and learn about situations that it would otherwise find scary.
+There’s a time when the animal’s fear response is suppressed and this is called the critical socialisation period.
+During this time they can experience and learn about situations that they would otherwise find scary.

 The critical socialisation period for young rabbits is between ten and twenty days.

-- Birth to ten days: Check the nests from birth to check the young rabbits are healthy.
+- Birth to ten days: Check the nests from birth to make sure the young rabbits are healthy.

-- Ten days (when the babies are emerging from the nest): with your hands covered in nest material to disguise the smell, gently start to pick them up and handle them.
-Monitor the female rabbit for signs of stress – with a relaxed doe, you can proceed more quickly.
-The positive effect is even more pronounced if you do this between 15 minutes before nursing and 30 minutes afterwards.
+- Ten days (when the babies are starting to leave the nest): with your hands covered in nest material so you smell familiar, gently start to pick them up and handle them.
+Monitor their mother for signs of stress – with a relaxed female, you can proceed more quickly.
+The positive effect is even greater if you do this between 15 minutes before nursing and 30 minutes afterwards.

-- Ten to twenty days: Gradually increase the time for which you handle the rabbits.
+- Ten to twenty days: Gradually increase the time handling the kits.
 Gently stroke them over their bodies, examine their ears, nose, and feel around their jaws and teeth.
 Pick up their paws and spread their toes as you would if you were clipping the claws.
 Gently brush them.
 You want to expose them to all of the sensations that they may experience as adults.
 If they take food from your hand, give them bits of fresh greens or leaves while they are being held.